thisispalash/thisispalash/README.md

 This is Palash['s github].
 Presently, I am studying Computer Science at Cornell University and am set to graduate in December 2021.
 Hence, I am looking for full time positions starting in 2022.

+Presently,
-- 🔭 Presently, I'm working on blockchain bounties and personal projects
+- 🔭 I'm working on blockchain bounties and personal projects
-- 🌱 Presently, I'm learning machine-learning, web3.0, and cognitive science
+- 🌱 I'm learning machine-learning, web3.0, and cognitive science
-- 🤔 Presently, I'm looking for a summer internship (2021) and a full time position (2022)
+- 🤔 I'm looking for a summer internship (2021) and a full time position (2022)
 - 💬 Ask me about world changing ideas like blockchain and meditation
 <!-- add contact info (website) ASAP, ie, max June 2021 -->
 - 💲 Help me in my journey?